Welcome to the online press kit for Mission K9 Rescue

 Giving Working Dogs the Peaceful Retirement They Deserve

-Mission K9 Rescue creates happy endings for retired military dogs, contractor working dogs, and police dogs who have served humankind
+Mission K9 Rescue creates happy endings for retired military working dogs, contract working dogs, and police K9's who have served humankind.

 Mission K9 Rescue is a dedicated animal welfare organization that is saving as many working dogs as possible in hopes of offering them comfortable, peaceful, and loving homes in which to spend the remainder of their lives.